Switched on since 1979

 The photo gallery below features the Future City Home (c1981), an initiative of the Urban Centre for Appropriate Technology (later CSE) which included a terraced house renovated to show energy efficiency in action in a city environment.

 Our 40th anniversary

-You can read Simon Roberts' thoughts from January 2019 on why we’re optimistic about the year ahead: Scale up, speed up, start up; inspiring change in 2019.
+You can read our CEO, Simon Roberts’, thoughts from January 2019 on why we’re optimistic about the year ahead: Scale up, speed up, start up; inspiring change in 2019.

-Roy Kareem, who manages our environmental leadership programme for young people, Bright Green Future - and who also turns 40 this year - wrote a piece for this website reflecting on what this milestone means for both him and CSE: A few truths about the big Four-O
+Roy Kareem, who manages our environmental leadership programme for young people, Bright Green Future also turned 40 in 2019.
+Here he reflects on what this milestone means for both him and CSE.

-We held a 40th anniversary conference in June, attended by over 200 people.
-You can download the presentations from the many excellent speakers here and read some of the feedback (much of it pretty glowing - thanks, people!) here.
-One of the speakers, Jasmine Ketibuah-Foley, gave a particularly well-received presentation on the lack of representation in environmental movements of people from BME backgrounds and what we should be doing to rectify this shortcoming.
+One of the speakers at our 40th anniversary conference, Jasmine Ketibuah-Foley, gave a particularly well-received presentation on the lack of representation in environmental movements of people from BME backgrounds and what we should be doing to rectify this shortcoming.
 Her presentation is reproduced as a blog here.